Extending the Domain Model

 Details View

-With the addition of properties to our entity, to facilitate for an overall cleaner and more managable UI, we are going to be utilizing a tab component for properly delinating the different sections of the membership information.
+With the addition of properties to our entity, to facilitate for an overall cleaner and more manageable UI, we are going to be utilizing a tab component for properly separating the different sections of the membership information.

 You can find more information about implementation of the tab component here